SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ~~~
 {: .language-python}

-Now we have each function down to one statement, which should be easier to read and have reduced the chance of us making a mistake.
+Now we have each function down to one statement, which should be easier to read and hopefully has reduced the chance of us making a mistake.
 Whether you actually prefer the second or third version is up to you, but we should at least try to reduce duplication where posssible.

 ## Managing Academics